Using launch arguments for easier Core Data and SwiftData debugging

 The result should look as follows:

-You can increase the log level all the way up to level 4, at that point Core Data will log pretty much everything you might want to know about what's going on under the hood and more.
-For example, this might help you notice that Core Data is performing lots of SQLite queries to fetch object relationships.
-And based on that discovery you might decide that certain fetch requests should automatically fetch certain relationships by setting your fetch request's relationshipKeyPathsForPrefetching property.
+You can increase the log level all the way up to level 4, at that point the system will log pretty much everything you might want to know about what's going on under the hood and more.
+For example, this might help you notice that your app is performing lots of SQLite queries to fetch object relationships.
+And based on that discovery you might decide that certain fetch requests or queries should automatically fetch certain relationships by setting your fetch request's relationshipKeyPathsForPrefetching

 In case you're curious, the following list describes the different Core Data SQLDebug log levels: